helidon-io/helidon/docs/se/guides/quickstart.md

 Helidon provides built-in support for monitoring the Health endpoints and Metrics endpoints in your application.

 Use the Health component to monitor the health of your microservice to make sure it is available and performing correctly.
-For more information on how to retrieve and monitor Health data about your application, see [Health](../health.md).
+For more information on how to retrieve and monitor Health data about your application, see [Health][health].

 To see general Health endpoint data, run: